Retirement recommendations | Robinhood

 • US large cap stocks: Stocks from American companies that generally have a market capitalization (or market cap) of $10 billion or more.
 These are larger, more established companies that collectively make up the majority of the US stock market.
 You can calculate a company’s market cap by multiplying the stock price by the number of shares outstanding (publicly traded shares + restricted shares held by company insiders).

 • US small cap stocks: Stocks from American companies that have a market cap of $250 million to $2 billion.
-Small cap stocks tend to have more growth potential than large cap stocks.
+Small cap stocks tend to have more growth potential than large cap stocks, but often more risk.

 • High dividend stocks: Stocks from American companies that have historically paid out high dividends.
 Dividends are cash payments that companies regularly pass to shareholders.